Paul Atreides: In adaptations

-Villeneuve described Chalamet portraying Paul, "There’s a deep intelligence in the eyes, and he has an old soul.
+Villeneuve described Chalamet portraying Paul, "There's a deep intelligence in the eyes, and he has an old soul.
 When you talk with Tim, you get the impression that he's lived many lives.
 Yet he looks so young on camera.
 So that contrast of someone who has a lot of experience but is in the middle of his teenage years is Paul."
 Chalamet's Paul is described as "spindly", and has "inward-looking sorrow".
 He is portrayed as "a boy-man [with] the patrician bone structure of an imperial hemophiliac".
 With Paul being 15 years old in the novel, The New York Times said, "Chalamet looks young enough for the role... and can certainly strike a Byronic pose, complete with black coat and anguished hair."
 Slate wrote, "Chalamet, at 28 still convincing as a juvenile, seems to have been born to play this ambivalent prince."

 The character is also featured in the 1992 video game Dune from Cryo Interactive/Virgin Interactive, and the 2001 3D video game Frank Herbert's Dune by Cryo Interactive/DreamCatcher Interactive.
 Paul and Chani were both added to Fortnite Battle Royale in October 2021.
 Paul also appears as a playable Operator in Call of Duty: Modern Warfare III and Call of Duty: Warzone 2.0, alongside Feyd-Rautha Harkonnen, in December 2023.

+Audiobooks

+Macmillan Audio produced full-cast audiobook adaptations of Frank Herbert's Dune novels.
+Scottish actor Euan Morton voices Paul Atreides in the adaptations of Dune (2007) and Dune Messiah (2007), and is also part of the ensemble cast of Chapterhouse: Dune (2009).
+All three productions feature a full ensemble cast with sound effects and musical scoring.
+The Dune audiobook won the Audie Award for Science Fiction in 2008 and received the AudioFile Earphones Award; it was also a finalist in the Audie Award categories for Multi-Voiced Performance and Achievement in Production.
+As of June 2026, nearly nineteen years after their release, Dune and Dune Messiah continue to rank among the best sellers on the Audible Best Sellers chart for Space Opera Science Fiction, with Dune reaching #2.